 Choosing a hot tub with amazing insulation is key to keeping running costs down.
 Here’s how Hydropool hot tubs & swim spas keep the heat in and cold out > https://t.co/ktTHIgaCnP#Hydropool #HotTub #SwimSpa pic.twitter.com/AF1KarnRcR

 — Hydropool Midlands (@hydropool_mids) December 27, 2019

 Insulated panels – I really like this one from Rockwool on Amazon.
 It’s cheaper than Owens Corning and has a better rating too.
 Easy to cut with an Exacto knife.

-Spray foam kit – Check out this Spray Foam Insulation kit on Amazon from Foam it Green.
+Spray foam – Check out this Spray Foam on Amazon from DAP.

 Rolled fiberglass insulation – I prefer the unfaced insulation which does NOT have a paper back.
 The paper backing is flammable, and should not be used near the equipment which can get hot.